-Economy and Employment Implications Banes Opportunities Economic Growth Forecasts show a gradual recovery in global, national and state economic growth, domestic economic activity and growth in exports.
+Economy and Employment Implications Issues Opportunities Economic Growth Forecasts show a gradual recovery in global, national and state economic growth, domestic economic activity and growth in exports.
 There appears to be resilience in the number of businesses within the Shire.
-The Shire of Ashbuston has a higher than average SEIFA score, Indicating lower levels of disadvantage.
-However, disadvantage is still prenounced within the Indigenous community.
-The Pilbara Region is experting unprecedented tovels of iron one, whilst experiencing weaker iron one prices.
+The Shire of Ashburton has a higher than average SEIFA score, indicating lower levels of disadvantage.
+However, disadvantage is still pronounced within the Indigenous community.
+The Pilbara Region is exporting unprecedented levels of iron ore, whilst experiencing weaker iron ore prices.
 Business growth may be leveraged from mining, or growth in other industry sectors (agriculture, tourism, construction, etc.).
 The Local Planning Strategy can facilitate future urban and industrial development through identifying land areas suitable for town growth, should it be required.
 Support diversification of the economy to broaden the scope of its regional export potential.
-Support government initiatives to reduce socio-economic disadvantage within the indigenous community.
-Building Activity Shire reports indicated an approximate growth rate of 1,2% based on creation of new lots.
-New lots may be required to address projected population increase within the townsites. identify land for urban infill and urban investigation, with a view to ensure that capable land is de-constrained and available, should demand warrant growth to occur.
-Oil and Gas Resources Significant economic benefits are generated from oil and gas, particularly from Gozgon and Wheatstone.
+Support government initiatives to reduce socio-economic disadvantage within the Indigenous community.
+Building Activity Shire reports indicated an approximate growth rate of 1.2%, based on creation of new lots.
+New lots may be required to address projected population increase within the townsites.
+Identify land for urban infill and urban investigation, with a view to ensure that capable land is de-constrained and available, should demand warrant growth to occur.
+Oil and Gas Resources Significant economic benefits are generated from oil and gas, particularly from Gorgon and Wheatstone.
 Commitments have been made by Chevron Australia for critical and social infrastructure within Onslow, as part of its State Development Agreement.
 Liaison and coordination with the Western Australian Planning Commission and State Agencies in relation to major proposals and developments occurring, that may have an impact on social, economic or environmental factors within the Shire.